Asbestos: Early references and uses

 Athanasius of Alexandria, a Christian bishop living in 4th-century Egypt, references asbestos in one of his writings.
 Around the year 318, he wrote as follows:

 The natural property of fire is to burn.
 Suppose, then, that there was a substance such as the Indian asbestos is said to be, which had no fear of being burnt, but rather displayed the impotence of the fire by proving itself unburnable.
 If anyone doubted the truth of this, all he need do would be to wrap himself up in the substance in question and then touch the fire.

 Wealthy Persians amazed guests by cleaning a cloth by exposing it to fire.
 For example, according to Tabari, one of the curious items belonging to Khosrow II Parviz, the great Sassanian king (r.
-590–628), was a napkin (منديل) that he cleaned simply by throwing it into fire.
+590–628), was a napkin (منديل) that he cleaned simply by throwing it into the fire.
 Such cloth is believed to have been made of asbestos imported over the Hindu Kush.
 According to Biruni in his book Gems, any cloths made of asbestos (آذرشست, āzarshost) were called shostakeh (شستكه).
 Some Persians believed the fiber was the fur of an animal called the samandar (سمندر), which lived in fire and died when exposed to water; this was where the former belief originated that the salamander could tolerate fire.
 Charlemagne, the first Holy Roman Emperor (800–814), is also said to have possessed such a tablecloth.

 Marco Polo recounts having been shown, in a place he calls Ghinghin talas, "a good vein from which the cloth which we call of salamander, which cannot be burnt if it is thrown into the fire, is made ..."

 Industrial era

 Industrial scale asbestos mining began in 1878 in Thetford township, Quebec.
 By 1895, mining was increasingly mechanized.

 The large-scale asbestos industry began in the mid-19th century.
-Early attempts at producing asbestos paper and cloth in Italy began in the 1850s but were unsuccessful in creating a market for such products.
-Canadian samples of asbestos were displayed in London in 1862, and the first companies were formed in England and Scotland to exploit this resource.
+Early attempts at producing asbestos paper and cloth in Italy began in the 1850s but failed to create a market for these products.
+Canadian asbestos samples were displayed in London in 1862, and the first companies were formed in England and Scotland to exploit this resource.
 Asbestos was first used in the manufacture of yarn, and German industrialist Louis Wertheim adopted this process in his factories in Germany.
 In 1871, the Patent Asbestos Manufacturing Company was established in Glasgow, and during the following decades, the Clydebank area became a centre for the nascent industry.